IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--Moodle-API.md

 (See **3.
 Retrieve lecture recordings / videos from a course**; the process is the same!)
 Sample request to download a PDF: [http://129.69.217.173:8081/webservice/pluginfile.php/48/mod_resource/content/1/pdf_1.pdf?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b](http://129.69.217.173:8081/webservice/pluginfile.php/48/mod_resource/content/1/pdf_1.pdf?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b).

+*Evaluation:* <br>
-*Evaluation:* -todo-
+-todo- <br>
+\- Course structur must be known or predefined (Weekly/Topics/Directions where the slides sets are saved/...). <br>
+\+ The slide sets can be easily procured and through the structure e.g. Weekly/Topic you can extract to which week/topic they should be added in IT-Rex.

 **3. Retrieve lecture recordings / videos from a course**

 *Description:*
 Assuming the platform has been set up according to the subsection 'Mandatory preliminary setup' on this page, navigate to Plugins -> Web Services and edit the IT-Rex external service.
 Under 'show more', enable file downloads.
-At this point, downloading or retrieving video files from Moodle is a 2-step-process.
-First, you fetch a general overview of a given course's contents using **core_course_get_contents**, then you extract your content's *fileurl* from the response.
+At this point, downloading or retrieving video files from Moodle is a 2-step-process:<br>
+1. First, you fetch a general overview of a given course's contents using **core_course_get_contents**.
+REST call example: [http://129.69.217.173:8081/webservice/rest/server.php?wstoken=9d03213a36ba2475cb90a557c1a10e0b&wsfunction=core_course_get_contents&courseid=2](http://129.69.217.173:8081/webservice/rest/server.php?wstoken=9d03213a36ba2475cb90a557c1a10e0b&wsfunction=core_course_get_contents&courseid=2).
+2. Then you extract your content's *fileurl* from the response.
 The result is an URL similar to this: [http://129.69.217.173:8081/webservice/pluginfile.php/42/mod_resource/content/2/cursed.mp4?forcedownload=1](http://129.69.217.173:8081/webservice/pluginfile.php/42/mod_resource/content/2/cursed.mp4?forcedownload=1).
 To be able to complete this request though, it is necessary to append one additional parameter–the user token.
 This is the same service token used as *wstoken* in other requests.
-In order for pluginfile.php to accept the token, the aforementioned *enable file downloads* setting has to be ticked for the associated service as otherwise the platform will return with a content access violation error.
+In order for pluginfile.php to accept the token, the aforementioned *enable file downloads* setting has to be ticked for the associated service as otherwise the platform will return with a content access violation error. <br>
 The final request will thus become [http://129.69.217.173:8081/webservice/pluginfile.php/42/mod_resource/content/2/cursed.mp4?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b](http://129.69.217.173:8081/webservice/pluginfile.php/42/mod_resource/content/2/cursed.mp4?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b), which yields the requested file.

+*Evaluation:* <br>
-*Evaluation:* -todo-
+-todo- <br>

+\- Course structur must be known or predefined (Weekly/Topics/Directions where the slides sets are saved/...). <br>
+\+ The slide sets can be easily procured and through the structure e.g. Weekly/Topic you can extract to which week/topic they should be added in IT-Rex.

 **4. Check / retrieve course membership**